robinmj/RobolectricSample/README.md

 ```
 (note that `$ANDROID_HOME` points to the installation path of my Android SDK)

-Now you should be able to run and debug your tests from Android Studio by running the `Robolectric`-Configuration (infrequently this method fails to start up JUnit correctly and ends with an exception of a missing JUnit file.
-But on the second run it worked for me TM ;-) )
+Now you should be able to run and debug your tests from Android Studio by running the `Robolectric` Configuration (due to [this bug](https://code.google.com/p/android/issues/detail?id=70959) the test might fail on the first try, but should succeed on the second try )